How-to Teach Kids Art Journaling | Drawing

 What is art journaling?

-Art journaling is a way of recording observations, ideas, learned topics, emotions, and self expression through illustrations, doodles, painted images, and collages, using a variety of art mediums.
+Art journaling is a way of recording observations, ideas, learned topics, emotions, and self expression through drawing, doodles, painted images, and collages, using a variety of art mediums.
 These artistic works are created and arranged in an art journal—a binded book of blank pages; art journals can vary in size and are similar to a self-reflective written diary.

 For educators, art journaling can be an extension to other lessons you present.
 It can give students the chance to reflect on other subjects through an artistic lens, which can help them gain a deeper understanding of what they’ve learned.
+Additionally, art journaling can be done in any fashion, there’s no right or wrong way to create an art journal.
+The owner of the art journal is the curator of its life.

 One Step Further: Outdoor Nature Journal Checklist